-- This is being offered as a Zoom, real-time, interactive, live class with PowerPoint and is not pre-recorded.
+This is being offered as a Zoom, synchronous, interactive, distance learning, live class with PowerPoint and is not self-paced or pre-recorded.

-- This is not a required class but a continuing education course providing 4 hours for people who self-report their hours, Presently, the hours count for NAHB and NKBA designations.
+This is not a required class for any designation but a continuing education course providing 5 hours for people who self-report their hours.
+Presently, the CEU hours count for AOTA, APTA, NAHB, AIBD, and NKBA designations and possibly others.

-- The course identifies specific opportunities, pricing models, and marketing suggestions for starting or expanding an aging in place business, including creating strategic or referring relationships.
+This course builds upon the CAPS information and identifies specific opportunities, pricing models, assessment strategies, and marketing suggestions for starting or expanding an aging in place business, including creating strategic or referring relationships.